Get back to nature with these woodland walks near Birmingham.

 3. Priory Wood Nature Reserve

 This nature reserve lies within Sandwell Valley Country Park and has over 21 hectares of mature woodland, pools and grassland.
 Packed full of ancient trees (some dating back to before 1700) and home to countless wildlife species including heron, woodpeckers and dragonflies, this wood is filled with easy-access footpaths for everyone to enjoy.
 There is also the ruins of the medieval monastery, Sandwell Priory, nearby, plus a number of tranquil ponds to sit by and take in the calming surroundings.
-During normal times, there’s even a working Victorian farm to visit within the country park as well as tearoom.
+There’s even a working Victorian farm to visit within the country park as well as tearoom.
 If you’re looking to stretch your legs rather far you can also head to nearby nature reserves, Forge Mill Lake and Sots Hole.

 4. Coldlands Wood